This document is intended to help you set up the software development environment for the hardware based on Espressif ESP32.

-To see if “hello_world” application is indeed running, type
+To check if “hello_world” is indeed running, type

 $ make monitor MONITOR --- idf_monitor on /dev/ttyUSB0 115200 --- --- Quit: Ctrl+] | Menu: Ctrl+T | Help: Ctrl+T followed by Ctrl+H --- ets Jun 8 2016 00:22:57 rst:0x1 (POWERON_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT) ets Jun 8 2016 00:22:57 ...

-Several lines below, after start up and diagnostic log, you should see “Hello world!” printed out by the application.
+After startup and diagnostic logs scroll up, you should see “Hello world!” printed out by the application.

 ...
 Hello world!
 Restarting in 10 seconds...
 I (211) cpu_start: Starting scheduler on APP CPU.
 Restarting in 9 seconds...
 Restarting in 8 seconds...
 Restarting in 7 seconds...

 To exit IDF monitor use the shortcut

 If IDF monitor fails shortly after the upload, or if instead of the messages above you see a random garbage similar to what is given below, your board is likely using a 26MHz crystal.
 Most development board designs use 40MHz, so ESP-IDF uses this frequency as a default value.

 If you have such a problem, do the following:

 - Go back to menuconfig.